awesto/django-shop/docs/reference/order.rst

 Finite State Machine Diagram
 ----------------------------

-If graphviz_ is installed on your system, it is pretty simple to render a graphical representation of the currently configured Finite State Machine.
+If graphviz_ is installed on the operating system, it is pretty simple to render a graphical representation of the currently configured Finite State Machine.
 Simply invoke:

 .. code-block:: shell